 A program of scheduled maintenance should be set up and documented according to your application and the frequency you use this machine.
-The following is a list of important items that should be included in a scheduled maintenance program:
+The following is a list of important items that should be included in a scheduled maintenance program.

-- ☑ NOTE: AFTER THE FIRST 50 HOURS OF OPERATION, CHECK THE STROKE OF THE MACHINE.
-REFER TO SECTIONS 4.6 AND 4.7 FOR THIS. - 1.
-EVERY 250 HOURS OR THREE MONTHS: - A. Check the clearance between the punch barrel (A) and the punch barrel guide (B).
+1. EVERY 250 HOURS OR THREE MONTHS:

+A. Check the clearance between the punch barrels (A) and the punch barrel guides (B).

 FOR PARTS IDENTIFICATION, SEE FIGURE 8 ON THE FOLLOWING PAGE.